yifr/brainqa/README.md

 ## Background
 Deep inside the mammalian cortex is a small, sea-horse shaped structure called the "hippocampus".
 In the 1950's and onward, a series of incredible discoveries demonstrated the critical role that the hippocampus plays in tasks such as navigation and memory.
-One of the most interesting properties of this brain region are the unique neural firing patterns of cells known as "place cells" - neurons that fire at specific locations in an environment.
+One of the most interesting properties of this brain region is the unique neural firing pattern of cells known as "place cells" - neurons that fire at specific locations in an environment.

 ![Place Cell Recording](media/place_cells.gif)